radzsza/bt4br_final_project/README.md

 Aleksandra Radziukiewicz, Anastasiya Pautarak

 We decided on a simple video game focused on hardships of starting with R and ggplot2 as a student.
-The game's GUI is written in Java, using Swing.
+The game's GUI is written in Java Swing (Java's built in package for GUI creation).
 On the other hand, the displayed plots were made with R ggplot2 and then incorporated into the project.

-## Game plot:
+## Game plot

 You are a student messaged by your lab supervisor.
 He sends you already prepared data and asks you to plot it for him.
 But don't worry, he also sends you a tutorial on how to make good plots.
 Will your skills and tools be enough to create good quality data visualization?

-# Installing the game
+## Installing the game

 Download the game.jar file and run it by either double-clicking on it or typing `java -jar game.jar`.

 **Warning!**

-**You need jre version 24 or higher installed.**
+**JRE or JDK version 24 or higher is required.
+If you don't have it, please download it from the https://www.oracle.com/java/technologies/downloads/?er=221886**

+## Technical aspects

+The game does not create the plots from scratch.
+It uses the ability of every component (JComponent exactly) to paint an image behind it.
+So all the in-game plots "created" by the user are ggplot2 plots with pure alpha layer as a fill.
+It is later filled by setting a background color or background image under the plots' outline.
+All the `.png` files are in the `game/resources/img/` directory.
+Feel free to inspect them.

 ## Work distributiuon

 Aleksandra Radziukiewicz:
 * coding the GUI
 * game logics implementation
-* file management
+* technical description
-* description, including citations

 Anastasiya Pautarak:
 * Developed data visualizations (iris dataset, TPM gene expression) using R